in case you are curious. . this is the back story.

 Born Anna Frances Shelley I am a descendent of the famous 18 century romantic poet Percy Bysshe Shelley, and of his wife Mary Shelley, authoress of (amongst other splendid works) Frankenstein.
 Worth noting is that Mary was the daughter of the ultimate power woman and pioneer of feminism Mary Wollestoncraft.
 I was named after another ancestor Lady Frances Shelley, another rebel, close friend of the Duke of Wellington and author of the celebrated Diaries of Lady Shelley.
 So it would appear that I was almost pre destined to be in some way of an artistic or radical bent.
 The scene was set one would have thought.
 However my immediate family were adamantly not artists, - or rather they were (my mother a talented painter) but like so many others survivors of two world wars and enforced rigidity and frugality, they resolutely discouraged any signs of individual creativity in their offspring, and themselves.

-Growing up in rural Gloucestershire, I studied (and loved ) classical piano, but was always more interested in composition and songwriting.
-At age 12 I found a beautiful grey Grundig reel-to-reel tape recorder in an Oxfam shop - this opened the door to a new world - I could hear what I sounded like!
-This process has fascinated me ever since.
-At 16, I can remember listening to pirate radio late at night, when I started to hear music by Pink Floyd, King Crimson and Bob Dylan-- and discovered there was more to music than Chopin and Mozart!
-This revelation inflamed a growing rebellion against formal education, classical music and all grown-ups.
+Growing up in rural Gloucestershire I studied (and loved ) classical piano, but to the dismay of my parents and teachers, I was always way more interested in composition.
+Age 12 I found a beautiful grey Grundig reel to reel tape recorder in an Oxfam shop - this opened up the door to a whole new world - I could hear what I sounded like! this became an obsession that really has never left me you could say.
+As a teenager listening to illegal pirate radio Luxemburg late at night I started to hear music by Pink Floyd, King Crimson and Bob Dylan, changing my world - there was more to music than Chopin and Motzart!
+The discovery inflamed a growing rebellion against education, classical music and all grown ups.